 The cracking whips tore their flesh, and fresh blood oozed from the laceration refreshing the dimming coat scarlet from the crisscrossing wounds leaving behind a trail of blood that painted the bottom of the marchers' bare feet and stamped the street with crimson footprints.

 Millions of people around the world drawn in by morbid curiosity watched the macabre spectacle from their computer screens.
 Popular live feeds were accompanied by a stream of comments from viewers in real time creating an eclectic running commentary.
 Innumerable yellow cartoon faces expressed disgust, sorrow, and disdainful mockery.

-The modern Flagellants were a sign of the soul swallowing darkness enveloping the word.
+The modern Flagellants were a sign of the soul swallowing darkness enveloping the world.
 The same darkness that disfigured and deformed the people who lived in its endless depths.
 What began as a fringe cult with only seven members quickly swelled into a growing faith with enough adherents to make a stir with a ritual of public self-mutilation.
 The bloody act of penance was abhorrent to most, but still alluring to an ever-growing number abandoned to the torments and deprivations of those deemed superfluous.
 When the world turned a deaf ear to them, they could only hope to appeal to a higher power.
 For many, the self-proclaimed and self-loathing harbingers of the apocalypse were the only place to find anything resembling the protection of a group.

 Their children marched with them although a court order banned them from actively participating.
 It was the unspoken consensus of the law to let what may happen behind closed doors, but if polite society witnessed it, then the authorities would be forced to act.
 See no evil hear no evil.
 The makeup and layered clothing that concealed the wounds on the children's bodies was a concession to their worldly enemies.